ciresiemanym/platform-documentation/docs/vlmd/vlmd_healdata_utils.md

 ![](../img/vlmd_interface.gif)

+### Executable Commands

 #### extract
-    > Extract the variable level metadata from an existing file with a specific type/format
+Extract the variable level metadata from an existing file with a specific type/format

 #### start
-    > Start a data dictionary from an empty template
+Start a data dictionary from an empty template

 #### validate
-    > Check (validate) an existing HEAL Data Dictionary file to see if it follows the HEAL specifications after filling out a template or further annotation after extracting from a different format.
+Check (validate) an existing HEAL Data Dictionary file to see if it follows the HEAL specifications after filling out a template or further annotation after extracting from a different format.

 !!! info